 YES!
 First, we do a thorough evaluation of the couple to assure that they are emotionally and financially prepared to parent a child.
 In addition to hours of personal interviews, we do police checks, gather references, obtain medical clearances, and verify employment.
-We have each family prepare a letter, profile, and photo layout for you to view, so you can decide which family you like.
-Some prospective birth parents choose to interview a few couples before deciding on the best parents.
+We have each family prepare a photo profile for you to view, so you can decide which family you like.
+Most prospective birth parents choose to interview the prospective adoptive family before deciding on them for sure.
 We will work with you to help determine what type of relationship you want with the adoptive parents now and into the future.

 You are in charge of how much contact you want to have with the baby in the hospital.
 Some birth mothers choose to spend a limited amount of time with the baby opting for the adoptive family to start bonding with the baby immediately, while others choose to spend every minute with the baby while in the hospital.

-We are fully committed to work with you regardless of the health of the child.
-Should your child be born with a medical problem, we will find a loving family equipped to handle the special needs that child may have, or we will connect you with an agency that can help.
+We are fully committed to working with you regardless of the health of the child.
+Should your child be born with a medical issue, we will help you find a loving family equipped to handle the special needs your child may have, or we will connect you with an agency that can help.

-- How will I know that my child is OK as they grow?
+How will I know my child will be okay growing up?

-- What should I do if I want to talk with someone about adoption or if I have a friend who wants to learn more about adoption?
+What should I do if I want to talk more with someone about adoption?

 Please feel free to call or text us, seven days a week 913-271-3554.
 Reach out with any questions you may have.
 Besure to request our information packet below.
 We are dedicated to easing the stress of an unplanned pregnancy.
 If you would like, you can also make an appointment to meet with us at our office or a location near you.